ropensci-archive/learngganimate/README.md

 ![](transition_manual_files/figure-gfm/unnamed-chunk-2-1.gif)

-The goal of learngganimate is to record the discoveries of an intrepid group of animation explorers in the wild, amazing jungle 🌴 of [`gganimate` package](https://github.com/thomasp85/gganimate) 📦
+The goal of learngganimate is to record the discoveries of an intrepid group of animation explorers in the wild 🐯, amazing jungle 🎄 of [`gganimate` package](https://github.com/thomasp85/gganimate) 📦.

 We aim to create documentation and share our user experience for this amazing ⭐, yet sparsly documented package 📦.